zackshapiro/docs/docs/parse-server/using-parse-sdks.md

+---
-# Using Parse SDKs with Parse Server
+title:  Using Parse SDKs with Parse Server
+---

 To use a Parse SDK with Parse Server, change the server URL to your Parse API URL.
 For example, if you have Parse Server running locally mounted at /parse: